yashsahugtx/skype-docs/Skype/UCMA/in-meeting-during-the-conference.md

 Leaders and attendees of UCMA 5.0 conferences are made aware of when a participant joins or leaves the conference lobby as well as the reason (the participant left, was admitted into the conference, or was ejected due to time out or presenter action).

 > [!NOTE]
-> <P>Opening the lobby (by changing the conference Access Level to <STRONG>Everyone</STRONG>) applies only to new participants entering the lobby.
+> Opening the lobby (by changing the conference Access Level to **Everyone**) applies only to new participants entering the lobby.
 It does not result in admitting existing lobby participants, as the operation is not retroactive.
-The application writer is responsible for admitting current lobby participants.</P>
+The application writer is responsible for admitting current lobby participants.

 ## Change the lobby bypass assignment